austingray/reaxpress/README.md

  - A prestart script lives in ./bin/prestart.sh which runs knex migrations, compiles scss, and runs webpack.
  - This project follows [Airbnb React/JSX Style Guide](https://github.com/airbnb/javascript/tree/master/react).
- - This is not a SPA as each route generates a fresh request from the server but that may change in the future.
  - This project uses [Bootstrap v4](https://v4-alpha.getbootstrap.com/)